wetadigital/physlight/docs/tex/README.md

 ## Super Quick guide

-If you have a working setup of LaTeX, and pygments installed, you need to add these fonts: Courier Prime, Charmon, Noto Sans, DejaVu Sans Mono.
+If you have a working setup of LaTeX, and pygments installed, you need to add these fonts:
+ - Courier Prime,
+ - Charmon,
+ - Noto Sans,
+ - DejaVu Sans Mono.

+These can all be found at https://fonts.google.com

 Then either
  - open `main.tex` in *TeXStudio* and use the `Compile` or `Build and View` commands; OR